fadel/msc-experiments/README.md

 The main R script is `run.R`.
 It is configured via `config.R`, which contains details about which techniques and datasets we are running the experiments on.

+The script `plot.R` generates plots of the results from `run.R`.
+It also uses configuration from `config.R`.

 # Python scripts
 Most scripts should run with a simple `python script.py`.
 If it requires additional parameters, it will say so and explain which are those.
 Whenever that